francescameneghello/RIMS_tool/README.md

 |   start_date   | Start date of the simulation                 |
 |    end_date    | End date of the simulation                   |

+If the number of simulations to be run is more than one, RIMS_tool returns the simulated log and analysis file for each simulation.

 ## Authors